-Andes Mint Chocolate Cookies- Soft and chewy chocolate cookies full of Andes Mints and melty chocolate chips.
+These Andes Mint Chocolate Cookies are soft and chewy chocolate cookies full of Andes Mints and melty chocolate chips.
+An award-winning recipe!

 The Andes Mint adds the best flavor to these!
 I added some chocolate chips as well to up the melty chocolatey factor and it was perfect!
 And if you really love mint feel free to add mint chips instead!

 Look at that amazing mint and chocolatey goodness!
 I shared some of these with my friends and they loved it too!

 You might also like: